-Swissquote Bank Ltd is a member of the Swiss Bankers Association and the parent company Swissquote Group Holding Ltd is listed on the SIX Swiss Exchange.
-Traders with Swissquote Ltd are protected by the Financial Services Compensation Scheme (FCSC), meaning clients may be entitled to compensation in the event of insolvency, up to a limit of £50,000 per account.
-Swissquote uses best practices when it comes to data security, with client data encrypted and protected across the site, although clients should be aware that site and app security currently lack extra security features such as two-factor authentication.
+Swissquote Bank Ltd is a member of the Swiss Bankers Association, and the parent company Swissquote Group Holding Ltd is listed on the SIX Swiss Exchange.
+Traders with Swissquote Ltd are protected by the Financial Services Compensation Scheme (FCSC), meaning clients may be entitled to compensation in the event of insolvency, up to a limit of £85,000 per account.
+Swissquote uses best practices for data security, with client data encrypted and protected across the site.
+The trading App has recently been upgraded to allow users to take advantage of two-factor authentication.

 How to open an account

 Swissquote trading accounts are available in the UK, all European countries, and many other countries worldwide.
 Those domiciled in these countries can set up an online Demo account in seconds.
-Notable exceptions to the coverage include the USA, Canada, Japan, and Singapore.
+Notable exceptions to the coverage include the USA, Canada, and Japan.

-Once you are ready, simply go to the website and click on ‘Open Your Account’.
+When you are ready, simply go to the website and click on ‘Open Your Account’.
 Then follow the instructions.
-Remember that Swissquote offers a demo account, with a balance of USD $100,000 of virtual money to practice with.
-The demo account uses real time market data and prices, and is a very useful tool, so if you need to familiarize yourself with the platform, that is the one you are looking for.
+Remember that Swissquote offers a demo account with a balance of USD $100,000 of virtual money with which to practice.
+The demo account uses real-time market data and prices and is a very useful tool, so if you need to familiarise yourself with the platform, that is the one you are looking for.
 The demo account is only available for 30 days, at which point, if you are happy with the platform, you will need to upgrade to a real account.
-You can, of course, do this anytime within the 30 days, too.
+You can, of course, do this anytime within the 30 days.

-Given that Swissquote holds licences with a range of top-grade global regulators there is a need for any new clients to complete a ‘Know Your Client’ process.
-These checks can take some time but once complete the account is ready to trade as soon as funds are deposited into it.
+Given that Swissquote holds licences with a range of top-grade global regulators, there is a need for new clients to complete a ‘Know Your Client’ process.
+These checks can take some time, but once complete, the account is ready to trade as soon as funds are deposited.
 Funding can be done using GBP, EUR, CHF, AUD, JPY, PLN, CZK, HUF and USD.
 Swissquote only works with banks with a minimum AA credit rating.

-There are no broker levied fees on deposits made via bank transfer, but credit card deposits may incur fees, depending on your country of residence.
+No broker fees are levied on deposits made via bank transfer, but credit card deposits may incur fees, depending on your country of residence.

 At Swissquote, customer support can be easily accessed by phone and email, and there is also a responsive live chat option available on the website.
-During testing response times were good nad the staff very knowledgable of their product.
-One draw-back is that general customer support is only available during business hours, Monday to Friday.
-Outside of these times it possible to contact the Trading desk which operates 24 hours a day from Sunday 23.00 to Friday 23:00 CET.
-Whilst the trading desk might not be the ideal partner for solving more obscure customer support issues a direct line to the execution team is reassuring in the sense that during extreme market conditions there is a back-up route to flattening positions to zero.
+During testing, response times were good, and the staff very knowledgeable of their product.
+One drawback is that general customer support is only available during business hours, Monday to Friday.
+Outside of those times, it is possible to contact the Trading desk, which operates 24-hours a day from Sunday 23.00 to Friday 23:00 CET.
+The trading desk might not be the ideal partner for solving more obscure customer support issues, so the direct line to the execution team is reassuring in the sense that during extreme market conditions, there is a back-up route to managing your positions.

-may not In other words, the Trading Desk is open when the worldwide markets are.
-The company also runs active social media accounts, allowing for an extra convenient way for customers to get in contact.
-Support is multi-lingual.
+The company also runs active social media accounts, providing a convenient way for customers to make contact.
+Support is multilingual.

-In addition to these customer support channels, there is also a lot of helpful information available on the website, and this is also in several languages.
-Swissquote products and policies are clearly explained, and things like trading policies and terms and conditions can all be easily found.
+In addition to these customer support channels, there is also a lot of helpful information on the website in several languages.
+Swissquote products and policies are clearly explained, and trading policies and terms and conditions can be easily found.

 The bottom line

-Swissquote launched the Robo-advisor service in 2010 and by doing so became the first Swiss firm to introduce and electronic wealth manager.
-The firm is very proud of their achievement which reflects their willingness to push boundaries in order to empower their investors.
-That particularly milestone is just one example of the firms approach and innovation continues to this day and stretches across the whole Swissquote platform.
-There is definitely a feeling that Swissquote offer their clients something different, something based on creative use of technology and an in-depth understanding of trader needs.
+Swissquote launched the Robo-advisor service in 2010 and, by doing so, became the first Swiss firm to introduce an electronic wealth manager.
+The firm is very proud of its achievement, which reflects a willingness to push boundaries to empower investors.
+That particular milestone is just one example of the firm’s approach, and innovation continues to this day across the whole Swissquote platform.
+There is a feeling that Swissquote offers its clients something different, based on the creative use of technology and an in-depth understanding of trader needs.